Hausman Baboe: Early life and education

 Hausman Baboe was born in Hampatong village in the Kuala Kapuas, a town that is now the capital of Kapuas Regency.
 There are conflicting sources for his birth year; possible dates include 1880, 1881, and 1885.
 He was born to an Utus Gantung family, an aristocratic class of the Ngaju people.
 Hampatong village was founded as a result of the outbreak of the Banjarmasin War in 1859, causing a mass exodus from villages near the Mangkatip River, a tributary of the Barito River.
 Hampatong was inhabited mostly by aristocrat families of the Dayak Ngaju people and Christian missionaries nicknamed it kampong adligendrof (village of nobles).
 As a result of being born an aristocrat, Baboe and his family enjoyed a relatively privileged life compared to the general population of the region.

 Baboe's father Yoesoea Baboe was married to Soemboel, the daughter of a village chief.
-The couple had nine children, including Hausman.
+The couple had nine children, including Baboe.
 Most of Hausman's siblings left the village after their marriages.
 Hausman Baboe worked as a colonial administrator and frequently travelled around Kalimantan.
 He married a woman named Reginae and had eight children.
 Some sources, however, say he later married a second woman of Banjar ethnicity, whom he later divorced.
-According to these sources, this second marriage brought him a child named Roeslan Baboe, for whom Hausman and Reginae cared.
+According to these sources, this second marriage brought him a child named Roeslan Baboe, for whom Baboe and Reginae cared.

 Baboe was educated by Christian missionaries.
 It is unclear if he ever pursued higher education due to a lack of records.
 He was appointed as head of the Kuala Kapuas district despite it being unclear if he fulfilled the requirements to do so, such as receiving a higher education.
 Heads of districts usually needed to be graduates of OSVIA (Opleiding School Voor Inlandsche Ambtenaren), the indigenous civil-servant school.
 Indonesian historians speculated Baboe was appointed due to his aristocratic status and because his grandfather Nikodemus Ambo was also a district chief.
 In 1905, Baboe started to work as a journalist for the newspaper Sinar Borneo; he also worked as a district chief between 1919 and 1922.